Alzheimer's Documentary Series

 Never had deeper faith.

-I live in faith, I live with heartbreak, I live with joy, I live with pain.
+I live in faith, I live with heartbreak, I live with joy.

-(light music) >>So this is how it ends.
+(birds chirp) >>So this is how it ends.

 I'm just going to go away, transform, become someone else.

-It's been quite a journey.
+It's been quite a journey, really.

-When I was confronted with mild cognitive impairment even, which was about almost two years before they did learn that it was Alzheimer's, I'd been in the theater world for a while and doing a play about my wife's breast cancer.
+Who would've imagined when I was confronted with mild cognitive impairment even, which was about almost two years before they did learn that it was Alzheimer's.

-And I had a lot of colleagues, and as I started telling them and I started experiencing some issues, they encourage me to write about it.
+And as I started telling them and I started experiencing some issues, they encouraged me to write about it.

-Then you get the Alzheimer's diagnosis and, you know, I'm like every, I'm human, (chuckles) and there's a bit of depression, there's a bit of anxiety.
+Then you get the Alzheimer's diagnosis and you know, I'm like every, I'm human and you know, there's a bit of depression, there's a bit of anxiety, and then a motivating force.

-And so for a moment, I had to think, "Should I kill myself?"
+And so for a moment I had to think, should I kill myself?

-And that translated to inner anger, that I would even think that made me angry, and that gave me energy to take the encouragement to write and to begin to try to write about it.
+And that translated to inner anger that I would even think that made me angry and that gave me energy to take the encouragement to write and to begin to try to write about it.

-"It's called early stage, early stage Alzheimer's.
+It's called early stage, early stage Alzheimer's.

 That's what I've got.

-There is no doubt and there is no cure."
+There is no doubt and there is no cure.

 So I had to get the confidence that I could do it.

-I know this sounds crazy, but I write these words, I perform this play, and I learn from it.
+I didn't know that I could, I know this sounds crazy, but I write these words, I perform this play, and I learn from it.

 And it repeats back to me, "Yes, Sam, you can live a meaningful life with this disease."